Article

 Conclusion

-The authors emphasized that, to their knowledge, this study represents the first comprehensive assessment of functional lung parameters using an advanced MRI technique in an extensive, well-characterized sample of children and adolescents with post-COVID syndrome.
-Although global lung function tests showed no significant differences between the groups, PREFUL MRI parameters revealed subtle pulmonary changes in children and adolescents with post-COVID syndrome, such as reduced regional ventilation and perfusion.
-According to the authors, increased dynamic ventilation defects may indicate underlying structural abnormalities, such as potential remnants of atelectasis or early fibrotic changes.
+The authors emphasized that, to their knowledge, this is the first comprehensive assessment of functional lung parameters using an advanced MRI technique in an extensive, well-characterized sample of children and adolescents with post-COVID syndrome.
+Although global lung function tests showed no significant differences between the groups, PREFUL MRI parameters revealed subtle pulmonary changes in children and adolescents with PACS, such as reduced regional ventilation and perfusion.

 This article was published in Radiology.